Army Clothing Record: What You Need to Know About Your Gear

 Bring your military ID and request a copy of your clothing record.

-Alternatively, you can access it online through the ISM website as mentioned earlier.
+Additionally, you can access it online via the ISM website as mentioned earlier.

 Can I find my Army OCIE record through the ISM website?

-Yes, you can find your OCIE record on the ISM website.
+Yes, you can retrieve your OCIE record on the ISM website.

 What site replaced the Army AKO for managing clothing records?

-The AKO Links website (https://www.akolinks.com) has replaced some AKO functions.
+The AKO Links website (https://www.akolinks.com) has taken over some functions previously managed by AKO.

-You can access your OCIE record by logging in and clicking on “My OCIE Record” from this site.
+You can access your OCIE record by logging in and selecting “My OCIE Record” from this site.

 How can I get a copy of my issued gear from the Army?